 (b) Payments to be recovered under this Trust Agreement may not be anticipated, assigned (either at law or in equity), alienated, pledged, encumbered or subjected to attachment, garnishment, levy, execution or other legal or equitable process.

-(c) This Trust Agreement shall be governed by and construed in accordance with the laws of North Carolina.
+(c) This Trust Agreement shall be governed by and construed in accordance with the laws of the State of Texas, notwithstanding any conflict of law principles.

 IN WITNESS WHEREOF, this Trust Agreement has been executed on behalf of the parties hereto on the day and year first above written.